LED bulbs use 75% less energy than incandescent bulbs — DOE

 Your windows are the weakest link in your home's thermal envelope.
 They're basically 'energy leaks' to the outside world.
 But your curtains and blinds are the perfect patch.

 In the winter, open your curtains on south-facing windows during the day to let the sun's free heat warm up your rooms.
-Then, the moment the sun goes down, close them tight to trap that heat inside.
+Then, the moment the sun goes down, close them tight to risk that heat inside.
 In the summer, do the exact opposite: keep the blinds closed during the hottest part of the day to block out the 'greenhouse effect' that turns your living room into a sauna.
 This simple 'sun management' strategy can reduce heat loss in the winter by up to 10% and heat gain in the summer by 45%!

 It's like having a manual HVAC override right on your walls.
 If you want to go pro, look into thermal-lined curtains which add even more 'R-value' to your windows.
 It's a stylish way to save money, and it makes your home feel cozy and private to boot.
 Who knew your decor could be such a hard-working energy hero?